liberland/liberland_substrate/frame/registry/README.md

  ## Terminology

- * Entity - object, identified with AccountId, that has data attached to it and can be registered at a registrar
+ * Entity - object, identified with EntityId, that has data attached to it and can be registered at a registrar
  * Registrar - AccountId that can register Entities in Registry.
  * Registry - database of Entities and their data that were registered.
  * Deposit - amount of Currency that gets reserved when requesting registration - refunded data is removed
+ * Owner - AccountId that can request registrations for Entity

  ## Entity Lifecycle

- 1. Entity requests registration at Registry using `request_registration()` call.
-This creates and stores a Registration Request and reserves the deposit.
+ 1. Entity is created by owner with `request_entity()` call.
+This assigns an EntityId and requests first registration.
  2. If Registrar approves Entity's data, they call `register_entity()` which moves data from Registration Request to the Registry.
- 3. To update the data, Entity needs to repeat the same process as for initial registration.
+ 3. To update the data or register at additional Registry, Entity's owner can use `request_registration()` call.
- 3. Entity can be removed from Registry by the Registrar - deposit will be refunded.
+ 4. Entity can be removed from Registry by the Registrar - deposit will be refunded.

  ## Deposits